roman-milk/roman-milk.github.io/something-talk-about-in-tx.md

  "Where will you live?
 How will you take care of them?" he asked softly.

  "I guess I'll go back to Rich.
 He'll take me in.
 He loves me."
 She knew there wasn't much chance of that.
 He'd cut off all communications.
 Still, once she explained...
-Report_Story #4